-To retract the foot, hold up the projector while pressing the quick-release button, then slowly lower the projector.
-Screw the rear adjuster foot in a reverse direction.
+To retract the foot, hold up the front of the projector while pressing the quick-release buttons, then slowly lower the projector.

-If the projector is not placed on a flat surface or the screen and the projector are not perpendicular to each other, the projected image becomes trapezoidal.
-To correct this situation, see "Correcting keystone" on page 34 for details.
+If the projector is not placed on a flat surface or the screen and the projector are not perpendicular to each other, the projected picture becomes trapezoidal.
+To correct this situation, see "Correcting keystone" on page 28 for details.